iLPdev/discMapper/README.md

 ## Install

 <!-- Code block illustrating how to install.
-     Link to prerequisite sites for programming language: npmjs, godocs, etc.
      Include any system-specific information needed for installation.
      An Updating section would be useful for most packages, if there are multiple versions which the user may interface with.
 -->